reactive-firewall/NetworkTrace/README.rst

-Fetch Public Blacklists Tool
+Network Trace Tools
 ============================

-A tool to fetch public blacklists for other tools.
+A couple of scripts to help record network traces for debugging

 TODO:
 =====
-- add docs
+- add better docs
-- add installer
 - debug?
-- etc